Nitish1702/Nitish1702/README.md

 # 💫 About Me:
-👋 Hi, I’m @Nitish1702, a technology enthusiast pursuing my graduation from SRM University.
+👋 Hi, I’m @Nitish1702, a technology enthusiast completed my graduation from SRM University.

 👀 I’m interested in Flutter and Web Development.